dqops/dqo/docs/checks/column/nulls/nulls-percent-change-7-days.md

 **nulls percent change 7 days** checks

 **Description**
-Column level check that ensures that the null percent in a monitored column has changed by a fixed rate since the last readout from last week.
+Column-level check that ensures that the null percent in a monitored column has changed by a fixed rate since the last readout from last week.

 ___